(August 27, 2013)

 First-year students experienced the first annual World House Service Day this August by providing helping hands to community partners in the Shreveport area.

-"Centenary is best known for its rigorous academic standards, but we are also proud to be accessible to students from a variety of backgrounds," said Matt Bailey, Senior Director of External Relations.
+"Centenary is best known for its rigorous academic standards, but we are also proud to be accessible to students from a variety of backgrounds," said Matt Bailey, Senior Director of Marketing & Communication.
 "We work one-on-one with every student when it comes to financial aid, and then we provide support to make sure that the student can graduate in four years.
 In the process, our students learn what it means to serve each other, the broader community, and the world."

 Improving two spots to number 88 overall, Centenary received its highest marks for Social Mobility – providing opportunities for low-income students to attend and supporting them through graduation.
 Around 35 percent of Centenary students receive Pell Grants while over 90 percent of students receive scholarships and other forms of financial aid.
 High-achieving in-state students may also be eligible for a special full-tuition program called Louisiana: Live Your Dream.